There are 4 main categories of financial ratios and KPIs used by financial practitioners, each addressing a specific question:

 In additional, practitioners often undertake a Cost Structure Analysis, as well as a Working Capital Analysis (e.g. receivables days, inventory days, payable days).

-You need to register for free as a ‘Discovery’ member on our web site ‘The Art of Business Planning’ to download the Financial Ratio analysis template (more than 7500 downloads).
+You need to register for free as a ‘Discovery’ member on our ‘The Art of Business Planning’ web site to download the Financial Ratio analysis template.
 Go to the registration page